kulvind3r/GamingGaiden/Manual.md

 1. App menu: *Settings => Open Install Directory*.
 Go to *backups* folder.
 2. Exit app.
-3. Copy database file from backup folder zip to install directory.
+3. Copy database file from inside one of the backup zips to install directory.
 4. Restart app.

 ### Games launched from emulator application directly are not tracked